tyler-paavola/route_basic_auth/README.md

  * Configure username and password on the settings page or *route_basic_auth.settings.yml* configuration file.

+ * Configure whether or not flood protection should be enabled on the settings page or *route_basic_auth.settings.yml* configuration file.

  * Configure the routes that should be protected with HTTP basic authentication in the *route_basic_auth.settings.yml* configuration file (Currently not editable in the UI).

     - Use the following format: